October 2020 - May 2021

 An Instagram study on alternative social structures, or groups remaking the fabric of society to question the status quo.

-After using speculative design to imagine futures without policing and capitalism in the Radical Design classes and Futures of Public Safety project, I began to compare that speculative work with activist groups who perform alternative futures with more engagement and collaboration.
-These groups sometimes followed social movement traditions, and sometimes acted out of a basic need for support when it wasn’t provided by the dominant system.
+After I spent some time using speculative design to imagine futures without policing and capitalism in the Radical Design classes and Futures of Public Safety project, I began to compare that speculative work with other ways of imagining the future.
+I saw activist groups who performed alternative futures together, building on shared political ideas and visions, like police abolition, solidarity economies and community accountability.
+These groups sometimes followed social movement traditions, and sometimes acted out of a basic need for safety and support when it wasn’t provided by the dominant system.
 I heard designers speaking of our ability to transform social systems, yet I also knew of the modernist, colonialist, industrialist mindsets design carries.
-I felt I needed to learn more about how people without design backgrounds have enacted futures without policing and capitalism.
-I was particularly interested in how they’ve done the same things designers claim to be expert in, like designing experiences that create meaning through form.
+I felt I needed to learn more about how people without design backgrounds go about enacting futures without policing and capitalism.
+I was particularly interested in how they approachthe same things designers claim to be expert in, like designing experiences that create meaning through form.

 To explore these questions, I created an instagram account @designradicalfutures and began posting case studies about social structures that have been ‘designed’ by activist groups.
 I followed a template for each case study (which changed slightly over time) to ask: